-Santo Antão, the second largest island of the Capeverdean archipelago, is a paradise for hikers.
+Santo Antão, the second largest island of the Capeverdean archipelago, is a paradise for hikers and trekkers.
 Breathtaking views, monumental valleys, houses built in almost vertical valley sides, vertiginous trekking trails...
 All of this surrounded by still intact nature and an agriculture nourishing entire Cape Verde.
 The trails are well maintained and often used on a daily basis by locals.
 Don't be surprised when a granny carrying a big basket full of vegetables will overtake you on your trek...
 Most trails connect several villages and are well indicated.
 In case you get lost, just ask locals mentioning the name of the village that you are heading to.
 Some of these 8 creole expressions might be very helpful as well.

 1. Valle de Paúl: Cova - Cidade das Pombas